baranovr/airport-api-project/README.md

 <br />
 <hr>

-## To get a viewing token, go to the following endpoints👇:
+## To get your personal token, go to the following endpoints👇:

 ### 📋 Registration: